rvtraveller/terminus-build-tools-plugin/README.md

 ```
     TERMINUS_ENV: dev
 ```
+** IMPORTANT NOTE: ** If you initially set up your site using `terminus build-env:create-project`, and you do **not** use the `--team` option, or the team you specify is not an Agency organization, then your Circle configuration will automatically be set up to use only the dev environment.
+If you later add multidev capabilities to your site, you will need to [visit the Circle CI environment variables configuration page](https://circleci.com/docs/api/#authentication) and **delete** the entry for TERMINUS_ENV.

 ## Examples

 The examples below show how some of the other build-env commands are used within test scripts.
 It is not usually necessary to run any of these commands directly.